Medical Laboratory Technology

 Molecular biology technologists perform complex protein and nucleic acid tests on cell samples.

 Like technologists, medical laboratory technicians may work in several areas of the laboratory or specialize in one particular area.
-For example, histotechnicians cut and stain tissue specimens for pathologists, that are doctors that study the cause and development of diseases at a microscopic level.
+For example, histotechnicians cut and stain tissue specimens for pathologists, who are doctors who study the cause and development of diseases at a microscopic level.

 Technologists and technicians often specialize after they have worked in a particular area for a long time or have received advanced education or training in that area.